IQSS/dataverse/doc/sphinx-guides/source/developers/big-data-support.rst

 ``curl -H "Content-type:application/json" -X POST http://localhost:8080/api/admin/storageSites --upload-file add-storage-site.json``

+You make a storage site the primary site by passing "true".
+Pass "false" to make it not the primary site. (id "1" in the example):

+``curl -X PUT -d true http://localhost:8080/api/admin/storageSites/1/primaryStorage``

 You can delete a storage site like this (id "1" in the example):

 ``curl -X DELETE http://localhost:8080/api/admin/storageSites/1``